Bag boundaries for quasispinor confinement within nanolanes on a graphene sheet: Results

-To specialize our model to nanoribbons, we use no-flux bag boundaries $\textsf{p}_{\textrm{B},\textrm{T}}=0$ \cite{NR7,QFTG1,QFTG2,QFTG2b,NR5,NR6} and displace the boundary lines with a total offset of $d$ to coincide with the respective armchair and zigzag lattice termination sites of nanoribbons \cite{NR4} (see also Figs. \ref{fig:GNLs}b and d).
-Hence, for the limiting case of armchair nanoribbons, we find the modified form of Eq. \eqref{acBB1} as
+As noted before, our model can be specialized to nanoribbons using the no-flux bag boundaries ($\mathsf{p}=0$) \cite{NR7,GQFT1,GQFT2,GQFT3,NR5,NR6} with displaced boundary lines by a total offset of $d$ to coincide with the respective armchair and zigzag lattice termination sites for nanoribbons \cite{NR4} (Figs. \ref{GNLs} b and d).
+Hence, for armchair nanoribbons, the permissible wavevectors components $k_{2,n}$ are obtained from

-In contrast to nanolanes, armchair nanoribbon width varies only over a discrete subset of values (subtypes) $w/d=3\ell\pm1$ and $3\ell$ \cite{NR1,NR2,NR3,NR4}.
-For $w/d=3\ell-1$, Eq. \eqref{BB-AR} yields $k_{\myperp,n}=n\pi/(w+d)$ reproducing the standard gapless energy band.
-For $w/d=3\ell$ and $3\ell+1$, Eq. \eqref{BB-AR} yields $k_{\myperp,n}=n\pi/(w+d)+4\pi/(3d)$ and an energy band with no gapless states.
-In the implementation of bag boundaries for Dirac quasispinors in Refs. \cite{NR5,NR6}, the width of the confining area is taken as $w+d/2$ instead of the correct value of $w+d$, leading to doubly degenerate states for $w/d=3\ell-1$ which differs from the tight-binding results \cite{NR1,NR2,NR3,NR4}.
-The nanoribbon limit from our nanolane model, however, provides a remarkably closer agreement with the tight-binding results.
-The differences appear at small widths (as our results and those of Refs. \cite{NR5,NR6} and the tight-binding calculations asymptotically converge at large widths).
-For instance, in comparison to Ref. \cite{NR4}, the results in Ref. \cite{NR5} produce relative deviations $|\Delta \epsilon_\textrm{g}|/\epsilon_\textrm{g}$ up to around $30\%$ (see Fig. 5 therein) when the width is reduced to $w=4d\simeq 1$~nm.
-Such sizable deviations at small widths appear to be attributed to the shortcomings of the continuum model \cite{NR5}.
-Taking the nanoribbon limit from our model gives relative deviations of $\epsilon_\textrm{g}\lesssim 4\%$ in comparison with Ref. \cite{NR4} for all $w$.
-This can be seen by noting that the energy bandgap in the limit of an armchair nanoribbon from Eq. \eqref{BB-AR} is
+where $w$ here is allowed to vary only over the discrete subset of values (subtypes) \cite{NR1,NR2,NR3,NR4} $w/d=3\ell\pm1$ and $3\ell$ ($\ell=1,2,3,\ldots$).
+For $w/d=3\ell-1$, Eq. \eqref{BB-AR} yields $k_{2,n}=n\pi/(w+d)$ reproducing the standard gapless states.
+For $w/d=3\ell$ and $3\ell+1$, Eq. \eqref{BB-AR} yields $k_{2,n}=n\pi/(w+d)+4\pi/(3d)$ and an energy band with no gapless states.
+In the implementation of bag boundaries for Dirac quasispinors in Refs. \cite{NR5,NR6}, the width of the confining area is taken as $w+d/2$ instead of the correct value of $w+d$, leading to doubly degenerate states for $w/d=3\ell-1$ therein that differ from the tight-binding results \cite{NR1,NR2,NR3,NR4}.
+The nanoribbon limit of our nanolane model through Eq. \eqref{BB-AR}, however, provides a significantly closer agreement with the tight-binding results.
+For instance, in comparison to the tight-binding results of Ref. \cite{NR4}, Ref. \cite{NR5} produces relative deviations $|\Delta \epsilon_\textrm{g}|/\epsilon_\textrm{g}$ up to around $30\%$ (see Fig. 5 therein) when the width is reduced to $w=4d\simeq 1$~nm.
+The nanoribbon limit from our model gives relative deviations of $\epsilon_\textrm{g}\lesssim 4\%$ in comparison with Ref. \cite{NR4} for all $w$.
+This can be seen by comparing the bandgap calculated from Eq. \eqref{BB-AR} (armchair nanoribbons), i.e.,

-for integer $n$, while this quantity from the tight-binding solutions of Ref. \cite{NR4} (appendix A therein) is
+for integer $n$, with the tight-binding expression (see appendix A of Ref. \cite{NR4})